How Much Will It Cost?

 Many times, prospective clients reach out to us wanting to know the cost of a proposed project.
 Some are home renovations and others are commercial renovations.
 Some provide us with detailed information including any required drawings; others provide a detailed breakdown of the scope of work they want done when drawings aren’t required.
 We jump on these without losing a moment to provide equally detailed and thorough cost estimates and quotes.

-The point is, without some basic information offered by a prospectice client, it is irresponsible on the part of any contractor to try to provide any cost information.
+The point is, without some basic information offered by a prospective client, it is irresponsible on the part of any contractor to try to provide any cost information.
 At the very least, with some amount of information about the proposed project offered, a range of probable costs could be arrived at as a “budget” or “ballpark” cost estimate.
 The more information available, the higher the degree of reliability of probable cost.

-Many prospective projects can also be reliably budgeted using historical costs, provided there is an adequate degree of scope similarity between the historical project and proposed projects, to reliably extrapolate costs from for the proposed project.
+Many prospective projects can also be reliably budgeted using historical costs, provided there is an adequate degree of scope similarity between the historical project and proposed projects, to reliably extrapolate costs from the proposed project.
 There are some limitations here also, however.

-So, lets talk money.
+So, let’s talk money.

 How much does a Kitchen Renovation cost in Metro Vancouver?

 Before providing a range of probable costs, it is interesting to note that according to the Appraisal Institute of Canada, kitchen renovations have the highest Return on Investments when it comes to home renovations.
 As a general guideline, the National Bank of Canada recommends a kitchen renovation must not exceed 15% of the total property value to ensure you get a reasonable return on your renovation investment.
-This 15% cap ensures you can get between 75% – 100% return on investment on your kitchen renovation if you ever wish to sell you property.
+This 15% cap ensures you can get between 75% – 100% return on investment on your kitchen renovation if you ever wish to sell your property.

-Small sized kitchen renovation cost in metro VancouverUp to 70 Sq.
-Ft floor area$5,000 DIY – $20,000
+Small-sized kitchen renovation cost in Metro Vancouver | Up to 70 Sq.
+Ft floor area | $5,000 DIY – $20,000 |

-Medium sized kitchen renovation cost in metro Vancouver100 Sq.
+Medium-sized kitchen renovation cost in Metro Vancouver | 100 Sq.
 Ft – 150 Sq.
-Ft floor area$21,000 – $48,000
+Ft floor area | $21,000 – $48,000 |

-Large sized kitchen renovation cost in metro Vancouver200 Sq.
+Large-sized kitchen renovation cost in Metro Vancouver | 200 Sq.
 Ft – 250 Sq.
-Ft floor area$49,000 – $88,000
+Ft floor area | $49,000 – $88,000 |

 These costs per square foot for kitchen renovations in metro Vancouver also depend on the type of kitchen involved – one wall with island, galley, L-shaped, or U-shaped, as well as the scope of work and materials/products involved.